Voultapher/Presentations/cppcon2017WebService/present.md

 ## Web Development

 Note:
-- That leads us into web development
+- That leads us into web development.
 - I want to take some time, and talk about the advantages and challenges, of modern web development.
 Coming from a C++ background.